-Labour costs compensation (LKV) for employing older or disabled persons
+Labour costs compensation (LKV) for employing disabled persons

 Do you have a company in the Netherlands and do you take 1 or more people into employment who have difficulty finding work?
-For instance people over the age of 56 and on unemployment benefits, people on incapacity benefit, or people who have occupational limitations?
-You may be eligible for Labour Costs Compensation (Loonkostenvoordeel, LKV, in Dutch).
-The LKV is an annual compensation for employers who take 1 or more older people or persons with occupational limitations or disability on unemployment benefits into employment.
+For instance people on incapacity benefit or people who have occupational limitations?
+You may be eligible for financial compensation via the Labour Costs Compensation (Loonkostenvoordeel, LKV, in Dutch).

 When do you qualify?